stanford-oval/genie-cloud/doc/thingpedia-tutorial-website-monitor.md

 ## Step 3: provide some natural language examples
 Click on `dataset.tt` on the left panel.
-Copy the following code to the editor and replace `<your-name>.linkedin` with the actual device ID:
+Copy the following code to the editor and replace `<your-name>.edu.stanford.cs294s` with the actual device ID:
 ```tt
 dataset @<your-name>.edu.stanford.cs294s language "en" {